40843245/PHP/basics/array/array.md

 For more details, see Example 13.

+## key that contains bare string in array
+About the key that is a bare string, they may be interpreted from bare strings  (an unquoted string which does not correspond to any known symbol)  to quotate strings then E_NOTICE message throws, or they will NOT be interrepted.

+They will be interrupted when (either of following cases.)

+                1. undefined constants.
+                2. constants that are surrounded with curly brace inside a string.

+They will NOT be intterupted when (either of following cases.)

+                1. defined constants.
+                2. constants that inside a string and NOT surrounded with curly brace.

+For more details, see Example 18.

  ## NOTICE
 Here are several tips that we have to pay lots of attention on them.
 Although I mentioned most of them in other parts of this article, I want to tip them.